Long ago, someone once sent me, an alleged interview with Hemingway where he expressed his feelings about Cubans. Words more or less read:

 The tire is gone, no big deal, let´s get a new one, something is broken, just replace it.
 It’s that simple.
 All new, all replaceable.
 Everything is bought and sold… And that includes souls and wills if the price is right.

-I’m leaving Havana and I take with me its smell.
+I’m leaving Havana and I take with me its sounds and rithm, its smell.
 A mixture of salt, rum, cigar smoke, roasted coffee and humidity.
-I take with me its images like a painting that hides between its lines and colors, friendship, shared love, furtive sex, loneliness, need and sorrow buried behind a smile, a toast and a bolero song.
+I take with me its images like a painting that hides something between its lines.
+I take with me the Cuban colors of the sunset, the Cuban way of life, the friendships, the shared love, the furtive sex accompanied by loneliness need and sorrow, buried behind a smile, a toast and a bolero song.

 The cruel, harsh, and unforgiving time passes… But not in Cuba, where it is just as cruel and unforgiving, but there time does not pass, there it has stopped.